+whenever $A$ is a $\mu$-measurable subset and $\mathcal{J}\bar u$ denotes the generalized Jacobian of $\bar u$.
+In particular, $\H^Q(\bar u(A))=0$ whenever $\mu(A)=0$.
+Here the exponent $Q$ serves as a substitute for the dimension of $X$, and it is associated with the doubling constant of the underlying measure $\mu$ (see Section~\ref{sect:prel}).

+Althought the proofs for these formulas are rather standard, our general setting causes some unexpected difficulties.
+To overcome these, we carefully consider some local properties of so-called generalized Jacobian of a function and couple them with the aforementioned measure-theoretic properties of Newton--Sobolev functions.

-There is an abundance of examples of complete metric spaces with a doubling measure and supporting a Poincar\'e inequality where our results are appicable.
+There is a rich supply of examples of complete metric spaces with a volume doubling measure that support a Poincar\'e inequality and where our results are applicable.
 To name but a few, we list Carnot--Carath\'eodory spaces, thus including the Heisenberg group and more general Carnot groups, as well as Riemannian manifolds with non-negative Ricci curvature.

 In outline, the paper is organized as follows: In Section~\ref{sect:prel} we introduce the necessary background material such as the doubling condition for the measure, upper gradients, Poincar\'e inequality, Newtonian spaces, and capacity.
-In Section~\ref{sect:graph} we establish a general criterion for the quantitative version of Luzin's condition (N) in the spirit of Rad\'o and Reichelderfer~\cite[V.3.6]{RaRe}, see also Mal\'y et al.~\cite{MaSwaZi}.
-Then we close Section~\ref{sect:graph} by proving with the aid of estimates between the capacity ant the Hausdorff content that the graph mapping of a vector-valued Newtonian function satisfies this quantitative version of condition (N).
-In Section~\ref{sect:coarea} we briefly deal with the coarea property and rectifiability.
+In Section~\ref{sect:graph} we establish a general criterion for a version of Luzin's condition in the spirit of Rad\'o and Reichelderfer~\cite[V.3.6]{RaRe}, see also Mal\'y et al.~\cite{MaSwaZi}.
+Then we close Section~\ref{sect:graph} by proving, with the aid of estimates between the capacity and the Hausdorff content, that the graph mapping of a vector-valued Newtonian function satisfies a version of the Luzin condition.
+In Section~\ref{sect:area} we deal with the area formula.
 In Section~\ref{sect:RR} we study the Rad\'o--Reichelderfer condition and absolute continuity of Newtonian functions in the spirit of Mal\'y~\cite{Maly}.
-It is shown that some Newtonian functions are absolutely continuous by showing that they satisfy the Rad\'o--Reichelderfer condition.